 - Daily breakfast for up to two in-room guests, at either House Without a Key (buffet breakfast) or Orchids (full American breakfast).
 On Sundays, breakfast will only be offered at House Without a Key

-- $100 Hotel Credit for bookings confirmed in Garden Courtyard View, Poolside Room, Partial Ocean View, Ocean View, Ocean Front, Diamond Head Ocean Front, Garden Junior Suite, Ocean View Junior Suite and Diamond Head Ocean Junior Suite
+- $100 USD Hotel Credit for bookings confirmed in Garden Courtyard View, Poolside Room, Partial Ocean View, Ocean View, Ocean Front, Diamond Head Ocean Front, Garden Junior Suite, Ocean View Junior Suite and Diamond Head Ocean Junior Suite

-- $200.00 Hotel Credit for bookings confirmed in Pool View Suite, Poolside Suite, Sunset Suite, Ocean Suite, Ocean Terrace Suite, Diamond Head Suite, Diamond Head Prime Suite, Executive Luxury Suite, Orchid Suite, Halekulani Suite and Royal Suite
+- $200.00 USD Hotel Credit for bookings confirmed in Pool View Suite, Poolside Suite, Sunset Suite, Ocean Suite, Ocean Terrace Suite, Diamond Head Suite, Diamond Head Prime Suite, Executive Luxury Suite, Orchid Suite, Halekulani Suite, and Royal Suite

 - Early check-in/late check-out, subject to availability

 The hotel also offers an award-winning spa embracing the healing culture of the Pacific, a wide range of water sports, including outrigger canoe rides, surfing, snorkeling, sailing or you can just take in Waikiki’s world-famous beach culture.
 For families traveling with children, a kids’ program is also provided during the summer months and at Christmas.

 The freshwater pool with its beautiful glass mosaic tiles designed as a rare orchid provides one of the most relaxing places for a swim in Waikiki.